FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Adjourned Special Meeting of Limerick City and County Council - 16th June 2021.md

 at Watch House Cross.

 The amendment was proposed by Cllr Benson, seconded by Cllr.
+Costelloe.
+---
-Costelloe.--- **22.Change to Chapter 10**
+**22.Change to Chapter 10**

 Cllr.
 Benson proposed the following amendment: